Stats

 • elpd_diff: ELPD of a model subtracted from the largest ELPD of any model

-• elpd_diff_mcse: Monte Carlo standard error of the ELPD difference
+• se_elpd_diff: Standard error of the ELPD difference

 • weight: Model weights computed with weights_method